boazsegev/plezi/websocket chatroom.md

 Next we call the `listen` command - this command actually creates the service.

-The port plezi uses by default is 3000 [http://localhost:3000/](http://localhost:3000/).
-By not defining a port, we allowed ourselves to either use the default port (3000) or decide the port when we run our application (i.e. `./mychat.rb -p 8080`).
+The port plezi uses by default is either 3000 [http://localhost:3000/](http://localhost:3000/) or the port defined when calling the script (i.e. `./mychat.rb -p 8080`).

 ```ruby
 listen service_options
 ```

-(if you want to force a specific port, i.e. 80, write `listen 80, service_options` - but make sure you are allowed to use this port)
+(if you want to force a specific port, i.e. 80, write `listen service_options.merge(port: 80)` - but make sure you are allowed to use this port)

 Last, but not least, we tell Plezi to connect the root of our web application to our ChatController - in other words, make sure the root _path_ ('/') is connected to the ChatController class.